 Here is the breakdown of the rewards easily earned:

 - 50,000 HSBC points from the welcome bonus

 - 20,000 HSBC points after the first purchase

-Since the welcome bonus is so rich, the minimum spend requirement to reach is a bit higher than most other cards: $6,000 in 6 months.
-But to be honest, many cards at the $80,000 income level usually require a minimum spend of $3,000 in 3 months.
+The minimum spend requirement to reach the bonus is just $1,000 in 2 months, one of the easiest ever.
+Many cards at the $80,000 income level usually require a minimum spend of $3,000 in 3 months.

-So this is almost easier than those since it’s the same equivalent per week (just $231) and you have more time to do it (meaning you are likely to have one big purchase come up).
+So this is easier.
 It really shouldn’t be too hard with our tips to reach minimum spend requirements.

 Québec residents: The welcome bonus offer for you is slightly different (we have a separate card page but it’s the same secure application link).
-There is no minimum spend requirement at all, and you actually get up to 120,000 HSBC points… but the first-year annual fee is not rebated, for a slightly-lower total Flytrippers Valuation of the welcome bonus of ≈ $622 (still great & still among the best available).
+There is no minimum spend requirement at all, and you actually get up to 60,000 HSBC points… but the first-year annual fee is not rebated, for a slightly-lower total Flytrippers Valuation of the welcome bonus of ≈ $431 (still great).

 2. The very flexible points